Approx. duration: 24 months

 Course Summary:

 This occupation includes two different options.
-People will either work on a construction site as a Site Carpenter or in a workshop as an Architectural Joiner.
+People will either work on a construction site as a Site Carpenter or in a workshop as an Architectural (Bench) Joiner.

 Site Carpenter